deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 ***"GUYS!"***

 Julian and Lewis paused again.
 The moment of tension rang like a dropped knife, and then Julian's hand uncoiled and his shoulders dropped as he exhaled.
 "Sorry, Lewis." he said.
-"That was…"
+"That was..."

 "Yeah, that wasn't cool of me either, dude.
 I'm sorry."

 The two men cooled off in silence for an awkward minute until Lewis added.
 "But you do stare at her, dude."

 Julian glanced back down the bridge access corridor to make sure Allison wasn't somehow there to overhear him, then nodded, sheepishly.
-"It's…She's got a shared experience with me, you know?
+"It's...She's got a shared experience with me, you know?
 We've both been alone for a long time.
 It's nice to have somebody around here who really knows what that's like."

 "In fairness, we all look at her.
 She's bloody gorgeous," Amir pointed out.